-We’ve all been hearing it in the news: you are not guaranteed safety when you’re online.
+We hear stories in the news almost daily: you are not guaranteed safety when you’re online.
 Usually, there are two schools of thought: some people won’t share any kind of personal information online, and others don’t think it can really be that serious.

 Social media is important to just about any business.
 We need to be out there, promoting our products and services.
 Not being online isn’t really as much of an option as it was a decade or two ago.